-- A is reserved for work which is definitely superior in quality. - B+ Intermediate grade - B is given for work which is consistently good and which manifests sufficient interest, effort, or originality to lift it above average work. - C+ Intermediate grade
+- A is reserved for work which is definitely superior in quality. - B+ Intermediate grade - B is given for work which is consistently good and which manifests sufficient interest, effort, or originality to lift it above average work. - C+ Intermediate grade - C is given for average work and shows that basic requirements in class assignments have been met.
+Work at this level or lower is considered unsatisfactory for graduate students. - D earns credit but is below the standard required for graduation. - F indicates failure and, naturally, carries no credit. - W Withdrawal (does not count in student's academic standing)

-- C is given for average work and shows that basic requirements in class assignments have been met.
-Work at this level or lower is considered unsatisfactory for graduate students. - D earns credit but is below the standard required for graduation. - F indicates failure and, naturally, carries no credit. - W Withdrawal (does not count in student's academic standing) - CR earns credit hour(s) without grade points. - PR In Progress.
-Utilized exclusively for Theses 6563, 6564, EDU 7501, EDU 7525, and EDU 8880; does not count in grade point hours and thus does not affect GPA until changed to a single letter grade upon successful completion of 6564, EDU 7501, or EDU 7525. - AU refers to credit without hours or grade points. - NA no Audit because requirements were not met. - NC no Credit because requirements were not met. - I "Incomplete" may be given to a student who has been unavoidably hindered from completing work required in a course, provided that: - a. semester attendance requirements have been met. - b. the request is made at a point beyond the last date to withdraw from a class; - c. in the opinion of the professor, the student has completed the vast majority of the work required for the courses and the remaining work can be accomplished independently and without significant oversight by the professor. - d. the student is doing passing work; - e. and the student has made prior arrangements with the professor to complete the remaining work at a later date.
+- CR earns credit hour(s) without grade points. - PR The grade of PR is only available when, by design, coursework extends beyond the semester or term in which the course is scheduled.
+The grade of PR is primarily utilized for courses of the following description: Thesis, Dissertation, Practicum, Internship and Project Demonstrating Excellence.
+The current list of approved course numbers is maintained within the Registrar's Office.
+The PR grade does not count in grade point hours, and thus does not affect GPA until changed to a single letter grade upon successful completion. - AU refers to credit without hours or grade points. - NA no Audit because requirements were not met. - NC no Credit because requirements were not met. - I "Incomplete" may be given to a student who has been unavoidably hindered from completing work required in a course, provided that: - a. semester attendance requirements have been met. - b. the request is made at a point beyond the last date to withdraw from a class; - c. in the opinion of the professor, the student has completed the vast majority of the work required for the courses and the remaining work can be accomplished independently and without significant oversight by the professor. - d. the student is doing passing work; - e. and the student has made prior arrangements with the professor to complete the remaining work at a later date.